chartbeat-labs/pygoth2014/README.md

 modeling tags.
 In traditional SQL, you have to maintain a many-to-many relation to properly model tags, but in a document store you can cheat and just maintain a list of tags per document.
-Well, turns out you can do this in Postgres with simple arrays.
+Well, turns out you can do this in PostgreSQL with simple arrays.

 Log Parsing